dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 <!--End mc_embed_signup-->

-<p>Once you enter the details, hit subscribe key.
-You should receive an email right after the subscription</p>
+Once you enter the details, hit subscribe key.
+You should receive an email right after the subscription

-<p>I hope that covers almost all types of subscriptions possible.
-Let me know which one you implemented and for what reason.</p>
+I hope that covers almost all types of subscriptions possible.
+Let me know which one you implemented and for what reason.
+For some reason if you couldn't get this working then let me know.
+I will help you out at the cost of a coffee.

-<p>Thanks for reading!</p>
+Thanks for reading!